 If you lack the formal academic qualifications needed to enter a postgraduate or post-experience degree, there are several alternative routes to follow - some based on experience.
 Contact the Future Students Enquiry Team for more information.

 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements for this course are normally:

-- IELTS (Academic) 6.5 with a minimum of 6.5 in writing and 6.0 in all other components or equivalent.
+- IELTS (Academic) 6.5 with a minimum of 6.5 in writing and 6.0 in each component of speaking, listening and reading or equivalent.